Tips for reducing the risk of an accident

 Cell phones are one of the main causes of distracted driving – according to the Virginia Tech Transportation Institute, the risk of a collision is 3.6 times higher when using an electronic device while driving.
 It’s important to follow the highway safety code to avoid any unfortunate accidents.

 Fatigue while driving is particularly important: it’s the cause of 20% of fatal road accidents, in for example, Ontario, Quebec and the United States.
 It’s always better to stop for a rest and get back on the road later.
 It’s also better not to drive at night or during periods when your body is usually at rest.

 Respect the rules of the road

 For everyone’s safety, it is essential to respect road safety rules, like speed limits.
 By speeding, you are at an increased risk of being in an accident and you put your safety and the safety of your passengers at risk.
-The same goes for driving while impaired.
-Do not get behind the wheel if you are over the legal blood alcohol limit.
-Instead, choose a designated driver, call a taxi or take public transit.
+In fact, on average, “in 44% of motorcyclist fatalities over the past 5 years, “speeding” was mentioned as one of the two main causes of the accident,” according to the SAAQ.
+The same goes for impaired driving.
+Choose a designated driver, call a taxi or take public transit.